uchicago-library/lucy/README.md

 Now if you open your browser to http://localhost:8000 you'll see that the site should be correctly serving both static files and dynamic content.
 Please note:  I ran into some trouble running mod_wsgi-express with the default Python 3.7 on my Mac.
 This seems to be a common issue based on the GitHub page for that software, but using Homebrew's Python3.8 worked around that problem.

 If you go to https://github.com/johnjung/lucy you can see production code for the site, which expands on the ideas here.
+Please be sure to share the projects you make with OCHRE, I'm looking forward to seeing them.